 Sony Playstation 4

-The multi-multi-million-selling game console that currently dominates the gaming world also happens to be a very capable media device, just like its predecessor.
-With wide app support, the PS4 is ready to be put into action for streaming, and its operating system includes a special TV Streaming section where all your streaming apps live.
-One of the very few third-party devices with full HD support for Foxtel Now, the PS4 offers a comprehensive range of streaming apps and the purpose-designed TV menu gives you constantly updated highlights and suggestions.
+The multi-multi-million-selling game console that currently dominates the gaming world also happens to be a very capable media device.
+The PS4 supports a comprehensive range of streaming apps and the purpose-designed TV menu gives you constantly updated highlights and suggestions.
 It also happens to play games.
 A “Pro” version is available as well which enables 4K and HDR for both streaming and gaming – if you’ve got a 4K TV, go for the Pro version.
 A low-cost media remote control is available to make streaming more couch-friendly.

 Microsoft Xbox One

-Notorious for being more focussed on TV than gaming at its launch a few years back, the Xbox One has long been a great device for streaming – especially because even its base model (the $299 Xbox One S) supports 4K output for both streaming and Ultra HD Blu-ray discs.
-App support is as expensive as you’d expect – though there is no support for Foxtel Now – but organising all those streaming apps into a collection away from all your games is something that Microsoft leaves you to do yourself (fortunately, it’s intuitive and easy).
-Hard to beat for the price, if you want something for streaming that can also play the latest games.
-A far more expensive high-powered version (Xbox One X) is available as well, but for streaming video it’s effectively no improvement.
+Notorious for being more focussed on TV than gaming at its launch a few years back, the Xbox One has long been a great device for streaming – especially because even its base model (the Xbox One S) supports 4K output for both streaming and Ultra HD Blu-ray discs.
+It’s hard to beat for the price, if you want something for streaming that can also play the latest games.
+A far more expensive high-powered version (Xbox One X) is available as well, but for streaming video it’s effectively the same.
 As with the PS4, you can buy an inexpensive media remote for the Xbox One and if you’re streaming, we highly recommend you do so.
-If you’re looking to bundle your gaming with your broadband, Telstra currently offers broadband + gaming packages, which already include the Xbox One X 1TB console.
+If you’re looking to bundle your gaming with your broadband, Telstra currently offers broadband + gaming packages, which include a Xbox One S or X console.